 Overall, we found it to be a good product.

 Body Solid PFT100 functional trainer comes with very few accessories

-The only accessory that you get with the Body-Solid PFT100 cable machine is a pair of adjustable length nylon handles.
-These are standard products available with all functional trainers, even the low-cost ones.
+The only accessory that you get with the Body-Solid PFT100 cable machine is a pair of adjustable-length nylon handles.
+These are the standard attachments available with all functional trainers, even the low-cost ones.
 Body-Solid cable machines are low-cost products, so we understand that the manufacturer may have skimped on attachments and accessories to reduce the overall cost of the machine.
 You can anyways buy these accessories separately when needed.

-If you are looking for a commercial-grade, high-end cable machine for your home gym with plenty of attachments, XMARK deserves a special mention.
+If you are looking for a commercial-grade, high-end functional trainer cable machine for your home gym with plenty of attachments, XMARK deserves a special mention.
 With more than 20 years of experience, XMARK is a household name, known for manufacturing some of the best home gym products.

 Features of XMARK XM-7626 functional trainer